 Learn about the history of chocolate from its ancient beginnings in Meso-America through the centuries to the modern day.
 An interactive presentation will focus on how chocolate has changed through time both in terms of its cultural value and how mechanization has altered its production process over time.
+A timeline of how chocolate evolved as an ingredient in recipes will also be explored.
 The presentation will be followed by a chance to taste an assortment of historic chocolate recipes.

 This program teaches participants how to read chocolate labels to make more informed decisions before purchasing either mass-produced or artisanal varieties.
 Participants will learn about cacao, the fruit from which chocolate is made and also learn how cacao was processed from the pre-industrial days to the modern-day to reinforce the numerous variables that evolved over the years to effect chocolate's taste, texture, and appearance.
 At each step in this chocolate discovery, participants will be given a wide assortment of samples to taste such as cacao nibs, 18th century style spiced chocolate, milk chocolate, white chocolate, and a variety of dark chocolates made from different types of cacao.
 This program stands on its own but is also a great follow-up program to my Chocolate Through Time Program.

 Special pricing for this program; this program needs to be booked in groups of 20.